alex-n-braun/path-planning/README.md

     - Trajectories
     - External Dependencies
 - Implementation of the Path Planning Algorith
+    - Path Planning
-    - Prediction
+- Final Remarks

 ## Intro
 What a project!
 After about two weeks of full-time work I have the feeling that I can submit my results.
 It is clear that this project is very different from all the other projects I have done so far during this Udacity course.
-The main difference in my oppinion is that there is very little help and guidance for the student to complete the job.
+The main difference in my opinion is that there is very little help and guidance for the student to complete the job.
 The walk-through video came very late, and while it helps with the initial stumbling blocks, there is still very much to be done for the student.
 To do this project was only possible for me since I had my holidays at the same time coincidentally.
 This has to be criticized to some extent, because it has to be assumed that many of the students go to work every day -- and in parallel to a full-time job, this project is close to impossible.

 ## Dependencies